Certified Behavior Analyst

 Step 1: Earn a Bachelor's Degree

 The first step toward becoming a behavior analyst is completing a bachelor's degree program.
-Students can choose to major in any field, but opting for a related field such as psychology, education or social work might better prepare a student for graduate school.
+Students can choose to major in any field, but opting for a related field such as psychology, education, or social work might better prepare a student for graduate school.

-- Gain experience in behavior analysis.
+Gain experience in behavior analysis.
 Many graduate programs require that students complete a work experience related to behavior analysis or otherwise demonstrate a commitment to the field.
 Completing an internship or work experience can have other benefits, too, such as putting students in touch with professionals who might be able to supply letters of recommendation for graduate school applications.

 Step 2: Earn a Master's Degree

 A master's degree program in behavior analysis typically covers theory and techniques of behavior therapy and includes practical hands-on training courses and an independent capstone experience or thesis.
-Students are trained to evaluate clients, develop and implement treatment programs and track a clients' progress.
+Students are trained to evaluate clients, develop and implement treatment programs, and track a clients' progress.
 Electives often allow students to focus on a specific developmental disorder.
 Master's programs typically last two years.

-Step 3: Complete a Supervised Independent Fieldwork Placement
+Step 3: Supervised Fieldwork

 The Behavior Analysis Certification Board (BACB) publishes stipulations that define an appropriate fieldwork placement.
 Certification candidates must complete 1,500 hours of work experience, usually undertaken over the course of one year.
 Of those 1,500 hours, at least 75 hours must be directly supervised by an approved behavior analyst or behavior analysis instructor.